 Signs of ALS can appear gradually.

 You may notice a funny feeling in your hand that makes it harder to grip the steering wheel.
-Or, you may start to slur your words before any other symptoms show up.
-Each person with the disease feels different symptoms, especially at first.
+Or you may start to slur your words before any other symptoms show up.
+Each person with the disease has different symptoms, especially at first.

 Some common early symptoms include: